jamestomasino/stitchy/README.md

 - [x] Make everything look pretty
 - [x] Click on a rendered grid square to cycle its color through palette options

-## Development

-This project does not have any build tools, but you can choose to install the yarn/npm dependencies to activate linting settings.

 ## License

 Stitchy code is licensed under [GPL-3.0](LICENSE).